-10 Cloud-Like Blankets & Throws To Wrap Up In This Fall
+12 Cloud-Like Blankets & Throws To Wrap Up In This Fall

 While some christen fall "sweater weather," we consider it the season of cozy throws.
 As soon as summer ends, we're scrambling to light up a spicy-scented candle, crack open a bottle of red wine, and snuggle up on our couches in front of the TV, an autumn scene that just isn't complete without a cloud-like blanket to envelop us in its soothing embrace.

-With the first official day of fall only a few hours ahead of us, we've pulled together ten of the softest throws we could find.
+Fall is officially in full swing, and we've pulled together 12 of the softest throws we could find.
 The comfy blanket options ahead come in a range of prices, hygge hues, and touchable textures — from chunky knits to airy cotton gauze.
-Instead of worrying about which sweater to wear out on the crisp evenings ahead, stay in and swaddle up with one of these cozy-as-a-cloud throws.
-(But also, no judgment if you want to wear one out on the town, cocoon-style.)
+Instead of worrying about which sweater to wear out on the crisp evenings ahead, stay in and swaddle up with one of these cozy-as-a-cloud throws (But also, no judgment if you want to wear one out on the town, cocoon-style).